What you need to know about changing mask rules in Seattle area, WA and the U.S.

 - Washington State Ferries announced late Monday that masks are no longer required on vessels or inside terminals.

-- King County Metro, Sound Transit and Kitsap Transit on Monday said their requirements would not change and that masks would remain mandatory.
+- King County Metro, Sound Transit and Kitsap Transit said their requirements would not change and that masks would remain mandatory.

 Have masking rules changed when using ride share apps?

-- As of April 19, 2022, riders and drivers are no longer required to wear masks when using Uber.
+- As of Tuesday, Uber riders and drivers are no longer required to wear masks.
 However, the CDC still recommends wearing a mask if you have certain personal risk factors and/or high transmission levels in your area.
 In an email to customers Tuesday morning, Uber said masks were recommended but no longer required.

 - As of Tuesday morning, the website of ride share company Lyft still said masks were required.